hellomrkrabz/Instant-Travellers-Diary/README.md

 The site will be on http://127.0.0.1:5000/

-If the site errors about missing a database table run `flask -app flaskr init-db`
+If the site errors about missing a database table run `flask --app flaskr init-db`